We all love our dogs like family! Unfortunately some human food can be toxic for dogs. Here's a list of Fruits and Vegetables Toxic for Dogs.

 They can develop muscle shakes, vomiting, run a high temperature and even weakness in their back legs.
 Keeping nuts away from pets is imperative to their health.

-14. Milk and Dairy
+14. Can Dog's Have Milk and Dairy?

 No, mushrooms are toxic for dogs.
 Especially wild mushrooms.
 This is a fungus that a dog should not eat and can even lead to death.

-Different kinds of nuts carry a variety of different symptoms and can be fatal for a dog.
+You should always avoid giving your dog nuts of any kids.
+Different nuts carry a variety of different symptoms and can be fatal for a dog.

-While it’s not something common that’s lying around your house.
+While it’s not something common, that’s lying around your house.
 Nutmeg can be potentially deadly for dogs, causing tremors and seizures in dogs.

 Straight up, onions will not only poison your dogs, they are poisonous for cats as well.
 Never feed your dogs onions.

 Onions like garlic are common in most households.
-Unfortunately, onions whether powdered, raw, cooked or even dehydrated should be kept away from your dog.
+Unfortunately, onions, whether powdered, raw, cooked or even dehydrated, should be kept away from your dog.
 Onions can kill a dog's red blood cells, which may cause anemia.

 Manufacturer’s hide onions in many common household spices and foods.
 Even some baby food has some onion powder.